asem-berkalieva/asem-berkalieva.github.io/index.md

 ### Internship in Health Technology

 I spent last summer interning at Catalia Health, a patient care management company in San Francisco.
-While I was lucky enough to work on a few projects, I focused on better understanding patterns in patient engagement/behavior through data.
-In addition to strengthening my knowledge in data analysis and programming, I'm most grateful for the opportunity to learn how the healthcare industry works, what it means to work at a fast-paced company, and how to balance collaboration with independence.
+While I was lucky enough to work on a few projects, I focused on better understanding patterns in patient engagement/behavior.
+In addition to strengthening my knowledge in data analysis and programming, the opportunity taught me how the healthcare industry works, what it means to work at a fast-paced company, and how to balance collaboration with independence.

+____

+## Education

+### MA in Biostatistics
+University of California, Berkeley (2018-2020)

+### BA in Chemistry
+Pomona College (2014-2018)

+Minor in Mathematics

 ____